 I had the Desktop and Microsoft Office features installed.

-I could generate quotes, assign Tasks, add team members to view and/or edit my Companies, Contacts and Opportunities.
+I could generate quotes, assign Tasks, and add team members to view and/or edit my Companies, Contacts, and Opportunities.

-It was installed for my manager and his director and his VP of Sales and the VP of Operations and the owner of the company (or the CEO) so they could run reports, forecast sales to order raw components, set our quotas for the next quarter or year and squeeze us if we were behind on our sales.
+It was installed for my managers and their directors and their VPs of Sales and the VPs of Operations, and the owner of the company (or the CEO) so they could run reports, forecast sales to order raw components, set our quotas for the next quarter or year and squeeze us if we were behind on our sales.

-But Salesforce.com is the 800 pound walrus in the CRM space and since you think you need a CRM—instead of a sales and marketing automation platform—you think you need "the best" so you pay for Salesforce.com for a year and by the time you upload your contacts and realize support is not included, email is not included, ecommerce is not included, affiliate marketing is not included, automation is not included, nice templates are not included...—you're stuck.
+But Salesforce is the 800-pound walrus in the CRM space, and since you think you need a CRM—instead of a sales and marketing automation platform—you think you need "the best," so you pay for Salesforce for a year upfront, and by the time you upload your contacts and realize support is not included, email is not included, eCommerce is not included, affiliate marketing is not included, automation is not included, nice templates are not included...—you're stuck.